chrissbarr/StereoscoPi/Prototype/softwareConfig.md

 On the Pi, check that the file is present.
 Alternatively, you can repeat the git process we used above, or copy the file across any other way you'd like.

+## Running Software
-### Running transmitStream.sh
+### Running transmitStream.sh on each
-transmitStream.sh is really just a more convenient way of typing a rather long GStreamer command - namely:
+First we need to run transmitStream.sh on each Pi. transmitStream.sh is really just a more convenient way of typing a rather long GStreamer command - namely:

 `raspivid -t 999999 -w $WIDTH -h $HEIGHT -fps $FRAMERATE -rot 0 -b $BITRATE -n -pf baseline -md 5 -o - | gst-launch-1.0 -e -vvv fdsrc ! h264parse ! rtph264pay pt=96 config-interval=1 ! udpsink host=$TARGET_IP port=$PORT`

-You can run the receiveStream.sh script as follows:
+You can run the transmitStream.sh script as follows:

-`bash receiveStream.sh
+`bash transmitStream.sh 192.168.2.4 5000 1280 720 50 3000000`

+Where the arguments represent the following:
+* 192.168.2.4 - IP Address of the computer that will run receiveStream.py
+* 5000 - Port that we want to transmit on.
+This needs to be different for each Pi - 5000 and 5001 are good numbers.
+* 1280 and 720 - width and height, respectively, of video acquired from the attached camera
+* 50 - video framerate
+* 3000000 - bitrate the video is encoded at.
+Dependent on network conditions, decrease if video is jerky / high-latency, increase for higher quality.

+When the script is running, the LED on the camera module should light up, indicating the camera is active.